 What is Nslookup?

 First, let’s talk about what Nslookup is – it is a small but very powerful network administration command-line software.
 It has a simple interface, but it is useful.
-The Nslookup command is available on many of the popular computer operating systems like Windows, ReactOS, different, and Linux distros.
+The Nslookup command is available on many of the popular computer operating systems like Windows, macOS, and Linux distros.
 You can use it to perform DNS queries and receive: domain names or IP addresses, or any other specific DNS Records.